 (“Removed” is the nicest way to say it.
 Or perhaps “dismantled”.
 Most of the obvious words are horrible and make you feel worse.
 Chopped down, cut up, disintegrated.
 Witnessing it happen reflected those words.
 Brutal, barbaric, a massacre.)

 Storm Francis was here when it was first due to be pulled down in late August, so the tree surgeon delayed by 24 hours.
 Too windy.
 We wondered if it would do damage in its final day standing.

-It made me think about how massive vulgar deforestation might impact the climate to create more powerful storms and more extreme weather, uprooting more trees and causing greater damage.
+This made me think about how massive vulgar deforestation might impact the climate, indirectly generating more powerful storms and more extreme weather, uprooting more trees and causing greater damage.

 Shortly after returning home, the three-man tree surgery crew arrived, assuringly brisk and professional.
 Reducing our dear diseased silver birch to sawdust took them around two hours.

-The increased sunlight was immediately noticeable.
+The increased sunlight across the garden was immediately noticeable.
 No more dappled, gently swaying shadows through the windows.
 Just direct, bald, unrefined sunlight.
 The back garden looked shaven, unfamiliar, somehow crass.
-Its absence was gaping and the newly exposed brick wall of the neighbouring house almost threatening.
+The tree’s absence was gaping and the newly exposed brick wall of the neighbouring house almost threatening.
 I briefly considered getting a projector and using the wall as an outdoor cinema screen.